This is a high level introduction to Micro

 The server is composed of the following services.

-Micro additionally contains a built in Go framework for service development.
-The Go framework makes it drop dead simple to write your services without having to piece together lines and lines of boilerplate.
+Micro includes a Go SDK for service development.
+The Go SDK makes it drop dead simple to write your services without having to piece together lines and lines of boilerplate.
 Auto configured and initialised by default, just import and get started quickly.

 Command Line